-Conservation listings: Europe: no SPEC category (favourable conservation status in Europe, not concentrated in Europe) (BiE04) UK: amber (historical decline) (BoCC3); an RBBP species Long-term trend: UK: probable increase Population size: 1,200 (900-1,500) pairs in 2008 (APEP13: Ewing et al. 2011)
+Conservation listings: Global: red (historical decline); at race level, aesalon red, subaesalon amber; current RBBP species Long-term trend: UK: probable increase Population size: 1,200 (900-1,500) pairs in 2008 (APEP13: Ewing et al. 2011)

 Having declined substantially over the past two centuries, Merlin shows indications of a recent doubling of UK population (Rebecca & Bainbridge 1998).
 This increase may be associated with an increased use of forest edge as a nesting habitat (Parr 1994, Little et al. 1995, Rebecca 2011).
 Because of its recent population upturn, the species was moved from the red to the amber list in 2002.
 It remains much too scarce, however, for annual population monitoring via BBS: dedicated observers and specialised field methods are required, as described by Hardey et al. (2009).
 Submissions to the Rare Breeding Birds Panel fall well short of the estimated UK total population but show an average of 1.86 young fledged per occupied territory during 1996-2004 (Holling & RBBP 2007a).
 Breeding performance has tended to improve since the 1960s, probably linked to the declining influence of organochlorine pesticides (Crick 1993, Newton 2013).
 Hatching rates in the southeast Yorkshire Dales were consistently higher than had been recorded in earlier studies in Northumberland (Wright 2005).
 A repeat survey of Merlin's British breeding status undertaken in 2008 found a non-significant decline of around 13% since the previous survey in 1993-94, with decline most noticeable in northern England (Ewing et al. 2011).